 The global employee evaluation focused on each employee's annual salary and annual target cash incentive for the period January 1, 2022 to December 31, 2022.
 Annual salary for employees outside of the United States was converted to United States Dollars by applying the applicable exchange rates in effect on December 31, 2022.
 The annual salary and annual target cash incentive amounts were then added together to determine each employee's CACM.
-Using this methodology, we determined that our median employee for 2022 was a full-time employee working at a manufacturing facility in Phoenix, Arizona.
-We note that, due to our permitted use of reasonable estimates and assumptions in preparing this pay ratio disclosure is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K using the data and assumptions described above.
+Using this methodology, we determined that our median employee for 2022 was a full-time employee working at a manufacturing facility in Phoenix, Arizona and the stated Median Employee Annual Total Compensation set forth above is the sum of such employee's actual 2024 annual salary and actual 2024 annual cash incentive amount.
+We note that, due to our permitted use of reasonable estimates and assumptions in preparing this pay ratio disclosure, the disclosure may involve a degree of imprecision, and thus this pay ratio disclosure is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K using the data and assumptions described above.